 Can RFID Manage Inventory?

 Accurate inventory is one of the most important factors when it comes to maintaining an effective supply chain.
 Traditional methods of inventory management, such as manual counting and barcode scanning, often fall short in terms of accuracy and efficiency.
-So, it is imperative for organizations to find new methods that can help ensure high levels of inventory tracking.
-RFID technology revolutionize how businesses manage their inventory without upending an organizations operations, or costing large sums of money.
+In fact, studies show that manual inventory counts have an accuracy rate of only 63%, while RFID can achieve up to 99.9% accuracy.
+This highlights the urgency for organizations to adopt new methods that ensure higher levels of inventory tracking.
+RFID technology revolutionizes how businesses manage their inventory without upending an organization’s operations or incurring large costs.

 This is why companies such as Walmart, Target, Macy’s, Nordstrom, and dozens more are making RFID a central part of their supply chain strategy.
 But RFID inventory management is applicable beyond just retail.
 This article explores how RFID can manage inventory, delving into its benefits, applications, and potential challenges.